Site icon Sancerres at Sunset

 It’s the oldest family-owned restaurant in the District, with a fourth-generation Billy Martin now at the helm.
 It has a homey, Cheers-like atmosphere, where strangers chat casually with one another at the bar.

 The restaurant offers its own twists on 20th-century standards, like Billy’s Beef Chili and Ty Cobb Salad.
 The menu even features a “Comfort Foods & Sides” section, with classics like London Broil and Shepherd’s Pie.
+And of course there are the classic cocktails.
+The citrusy Sidecar is fabulous.

 The Web site boasts that every president from Harry S Truman to George W. Bush has eaten at Martin’s Tavern.
 Legendary Speaker of the House Sam Rayburn mentored a young Congressman named Lyndon B. Johnson there.
 Richard Nixon liked Grandma Martin’s Meatloaf.